 Like all Acer palmatum trees, its leaves are palm-shaped with a very fine blade, but this species is more resistant to dry environments than the Deshojo variety.

 They are very vigorous and very strong trees, which makes them perfect for beginners.

 Its leaves are palm-shaped, but longer than in other varieties.
 They sprout red-maroon, and this colour will last until summer.

 They are known for their resistance and can withstand dry climates well.
 Like all Acers, they love cool and humid environments in the summertime, so we should protect them from direct sunlight.

 This is the wild species from which all of the others are cultivated.
 The Acer palmatum are native to Japan and the Korean peninsula.

 In spring, they sprout with a beautiful pink colour.
 They are not as spectacular as the Deshojo variety, but are very soft, developing into a delicate green colour.
 In autumn, the leaves change colour, taking on a beautiful reddish orange.

-Its branches are very thin and its shoots are vigourous and resistant.
+Its branches are very thin, and its shoots are vigorous and resistant.
 This species is very resistant and can handle dry climates well.
 For these reasons, it’s a favourite of aficionados.

 From this tree have come the varieties of fine ramification that are cultivated as bonsai in Japan, seeking both the beauty of its leaves and the fineness of its ramification.
 Apart from the Deshojo, Atropurpureum and Shaina varieties first seen, some examples of these varieties are the following: